GlaudistonNeto/invoice-generation/README.md

-# invoice-generation
+# What is this project?
-A Python app that generate invoices
+This is an app that creates PDF invoices out of Excel files.